Mouzone/Legal-High-Analysis/README.md

 ## Contents
 - The repository includes the following files:
-  - `data.csv`: The dataset containing relevant information for the analysis.
+  - `datafile.csv`: The dataset containing relevant information for the analysis.
   - `analysis.ipynb`: Jupyter Notebook file that presents the analysis, data processing, and visualizations.
-  - `findings.pdf`: A document summarizing the key findings and insights from the analysis.
+  - `1 - Legal High Ratings per Episode.pdf`: A document summarizing the key findings and insights from the analysis.

 ## Data Collection
 ### Source